Frequently Asked Questions

 Connections between Bluetooth and ANT+ devices and PC dongles are notoriously fickle and affected by many factors outside of our influence.
 If you run into problems and it worked before, try re-starting the game, unplugging your dongle, or rebooting the PC.

-In general, there are multiple problems that can influence your wireless signal.
+In general, there are multiple factors that can influence your wireless signal.
 Keep in mind that WiFi, Bluetooth, ANT+, DECT, etc. all transmit in the same frequency range, so the more devices there are around transmitting, the higher the risk to run into communication problems.

 Your VR controllers usually communicate via Bluetooth as well.